Daniel Przybysz

 Przybysz has a medical degree from the Federal University of Parana, Brazil jointly with Harvard Medical School.
 He graduated in 2013 with high-honors after doing his internships in Oncology-related rotations.

 After spending some time at the Massachusetts General Hospital in Boston and at the University of Texas MD Anderson Cancer Center, Przybysz began a Radiation-Oncology program at the Brazilian National Cancer Institute.
-He graduated residency and was invited to start a position as Visitor Researcher in Radiation-Oncology at the Washington University in St. Louis.
+He graduated residency and was invited to start a position as Visitor Researcher in Radiation-Oncology at the Washington University School of Medicine.

 Przybysz also works as an Oncology Reviewer for UpToDate and as an author, editor and reviewer for lung-related articles at the International Journal of Radiation Oncology, Biology and Physics, contributing on high-level reviews for medical content.

 Publications

 Przybysz's interest in clinical cancer research and outcomes has culminated in several publications, some of listed below: